chriskhoa/Manifestify/README.md

   Allow users to personalize the job form and table, choosing which fields they want to display or track.

 - 🗂 **Multi-Table Support**
-  Introduce multiple tabs or dashboards, enabling users to manage job applications across different categories or projects.
+  Introduce multiple tabs or dashboards, enabling users to manage multiple job tables at once.

 ---

 ## 🧑‍💻 Tech Stack

-- **Frontend:** React, JavaScript, Ant Design
+- **Frontend:** React, JavaScripts, CSS, Ant Design
 - **State Management:** React hooks
 - **Storage:** Local Storage API